wellthie/slate/source/includes/_companies.md

 }
 ```

-Use this endpoint to retrieve information about specific company.
+Use this endpoint to retrieve information about a specific company.

 <aside class="notice">
   This endpoint is <strong><i>secured</i></strong> and requires <strong><i>Authorization header</i></strong>.